 Source - ‘Coasts of Cornwall’ written by S. H. BURTON, 1955

-2. In the late 18th Century the Pilchard fisherman faced ruin when a series of massive tax rises hit the population to cover the cost of the war with France.
+In the late 18th Century the Pilchard fisherman faced ruin when a series of massive tax rises hit the population to cover the cost of the war with France.
+Tax on tea was 110%3, duties on brandy and gin were 250%.

-6. The salt needed to preserve the fish was 40 times the price of the untaxed salt.
-The caused the local population to be threatened with starvation.
+The tax burden on ordinary people was massive, but all that was dwarfed by the following problem.
+The salt needed to preserve the fish was 40 times the price of the untaxed salt, the poverty stricken population could not afford this and the local population were threatened with starvation.

 Sir Tony Robinson : Youtube - Walking Through History S2/E3.
 Cornwall.